isene/RTFM/README.md

 These variables that you manually add to the top of the config files are undisturbed by launching and exiting RTFM.

+You can also use `W` inside of RTFM to write all the parameters mentioned above to the config file - instead of adding them manually.

 To exit RTFM without writing any changes to you marks or list of tagged items, exit with `Q`.
 They will then remain the same as when you launched RTFM for that session.